Retail Industry Pay Rates

 The low pay of your typical retail job is not all bad, though.
 Because of the low pay, the prices at the retail stores stay relatively low, and the employees get additional “pay” in the form of retail discounts.
 Working for large retail chains can mean getting discounts on all kinds of things that you use every day, from clothes to cleaners to school supplies, as well as a working knowledge of the best products, the cheapest ones, and the timing of all the sales.

-Keep in mind, however, that you won't be expected to stay at these entry-level wages forever.
-In most cases, when you start a retail job, you'll begin with a three-month paid training period.
+Keep in mind, however, that you won’t be expected to stay at these entry-level wages forever.
+In most cases, when you start a retail job, you’ll begin with a three-month paid training period.
+Afterwards, you will receive a slightly higher wage and no longer be on “new employee probation.”
+Most retail stores have scheduled pay raises at 6 months and at the one-year mark.
+Annual reviews thereafter are commonplace.

 However, in many sales positions, which make up the bulk of all retail jobs, you’ll also work on commission.
 That means that the more you sell, the more you’ll earn.
 Some department stores offer a choice – you can work on commission plus an hourly wage or you can work purely on a slightly higher wage.
 Which should you choose?
 There’s no solid way to determine how you’ll make more money.
 Talk to some current employees and ask them about their experiences.
 If you’re a really motivated seller earning commissions on big-ticket items, the commission plan might make sense.
 If the items are harder to sell, you may want the higher hourly wage.